Nthabeleng0/Nthabeleng0/README.md

 ### STAR Reflection
-**S**ituation:Recording my mock interview was both exciting and terrifying.
+**S**ituation: Recording my mock interview was both exciting and terrifying.
 Speaking to a camera felt strange, and I was worried about how I’d come across on video.

 **T**ask: I wanted to apply everything I had learned from tone and posture to clear, structured answers and present myself as confidently as possible.